A SEASON OF GRACE IN THE GARDEN

 Ingrid Lochamire is a former newspaper reporter and columnist.
-She “retired” from journalism to homeschool her four sons, now all graduated.
-Ingrid and her husband live in a 140-year-old farm house in northeast Indiana, where she shares “slice of life” experiences and reflections on her blog and elsewhere.
+She “retired” from journalism to homeschool her four sons, all now graduated.
+Ingrid and her husband live in a 140-year-old farmhouse in northeast Indiana, where she shares “slice of life” experiences and reflections on her blog and elsewhere.
 She encourages others to capture and share their life stories and speaks on the topic.

 Ingrid’s essays have been featured on various online journals and websites, including Topology and The Baby Boomer Cafe.
-Her self-published book, One Man’s Work, includes stories from her father’s life as a soldier, a small-town postmaster and a child of The Great Depression.
+Her self-published book, One Man’s Work, includes stories from her father’s life as a soldier, a small-town postmaster, and a child of The Great Depression.

 Her essays are included in the anthology Grit & Grace, released in early 2019.
-She can be found at www.ingridlochamire.com, as well as on Instagram, Facebook and Twitter.
+She can be found at www.ingridlochamire.com, as well as on Instagram, Facebook, and Twitter.